-As the paper explained, Randolph Clark had recently visited Hereford at the invitation of G. R. Jowell, a prominent local rancher and surveyor for the town.
+As the paper explained, Randolph Clark had recently visited Hereford at the invitation of G. R. "Rat" Jowell, a prominent local rancher, the Deaf Smith Count surveyor, and a founding member of the local Christian Church.
 Clark, a graduate of Bethany College and a long-time educator and preacher among the Christian churches, had changed his mind about Hereford.
 Before his visit, "the idea of a college at this point or in this section of the country" never entered his mind.
 He considered the region nothing more than "a waste desert and wholly unfit for anything save cattle raising."
 But now, said the paper, Clark recognized

 It was an exciting place at an exciting time.
 When Clark made his first visit to Hereford, the town was only three years old.
 But it was already home to more than one general store, a grocery store, a meat market, drug store, restaurant, confectionery, hotel, saloon, furniture store, and feed yard.
 Hereford had a barber, a blacksmith, and a postmaster.
 Something else would soon be added.
 In the summer of 1901, a front-page story announced, "We Will Have a College."